Submit tasks at lightning speed with email templates

 6. Enter a name for the template and click Save.

-These subject and body templates will be inserted into your email when the template is used.
+These subject and body texts will be inserted into your email when the template is applied.

 Using templates